| Confucianism Confucianism, major system of thought in China, developed

 play the dominant role in Chinese political life and institutions

+that it did in past centuries.
 The Chinese Communist victory of 1949 underlined the uncertain

 future of Confucianism.
 Many Confucian-based traditions were